-Start the movie when at the very beginning credits when I give the instruction.
-(81 MB)
+Start the film at the Warner Brothers logo when I give the cue.
+(41 MB)

-Start the movie at the very beginning credits when I give the instruction.
-(49 MB)
+Start the film at the Universal logo when I give the cue.
+(37 MB)

 It’s alive!
 It’s alive!
 It’s the horror super-classic that introduced the world to Frankenstein’s monster as we know it today.
 I compare it (sort of) to the novel and (sort of) to Young Frankenstein, as well as to Dracula, which I’ve also done a commentary for.

 I give a lot of background and talk about the economy of story-telling that lasts until the film slows to a crawl with talky drawing room scenes.
 I sympathize with Fritz and then blame him for the whole tragedy.
 I sympathize with the monster and explain that I want my misunderstood monsters to act with criminal negligence.
 I point out plot holes, such as how a brain in a jar could be better than the brain of a fresh corpse with a broken neck and how Maria’s father knew she was murdered.
 I mistakenly say that Mary Shelley doesn’t mention grave-robbing, but she does, briefly.
 I pan James Whale and praise Karloff as one of the greatest of all cinema heavies and one of the nicest men you’d ever hope to meet.

 What was the origin of rock and roll?
 Scholars (and by scholars I mean stoner music majors) have debated it for centuries, at least as far back as 1750, when Methaius Palmer observed: “The back beat in the Negro jump music causes one’s body to rock, but the rhythm in the Negro spiritual causes one’s body to roll.
 This, say I, is the origin of the ‘rock and roll’ and not, as some have claimed, the Polack’s polka.”
 Indeed.
 But what exactly was the origin of rock and roll?
 Continue reading The origin of rock and roll→